-Octarine complements Istio to ensure you have the security you need to optimize the value of your container deployments.
-The enterprise-grade security capabilities of Octarine give you total visibility and control (see Istio integration video) over all your containers, regardless of where or how they are deployed, so you can effectively enforce policies in support of your security and compliance initiatives.
+Octarine complements Istio to ensure you have the security you need to optimize the value of your Kubernetes deployments.
+The enterprise-grade security capabilities of Octarine give you total visibility and control over all your containers, regardless of where or how they are deployed, so you can effectively enforce policies in support of your security and compliance initiatives.

 Octarine helps you visualize your overall topology and policies, so you can quickly understand what’s going on and can make good, effective decisions that align with your corporate and security policy needs.
 With Octarine, you have a complete picture of all your service-to-service communications.
 There are no gaps or guesses – you can zoom in and easily get all the details you need, down to the API-level, so you can see individual service instances, load, and failures, both current and past, to see what’s really happening.